elDiegoGit/elDiegoGit/README.md

 ### About Me:
 - I'm an Economist with interests in Macroeconomics, International Finance and Time Series analysis.
-- Here you will find the latest version of the models and scripts I've worked on.
+- Here you will find the latest version of the models and scripts I've worked on, including replication files for published papers.

 <!--
 **elDiegoGit/elDiegoGit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.